ek1ng/ek1ng/README.md

 ### Hi 👋

 - 🔭 just a student in hdu.
-- 🤔 I’m currently learning vue.
+- 🤔 I’m currently learning web-design.